 Jeff will guide you through the legal process every step of the way.
 He will also keep you informed about how your case is going.
 If you ever have questions or concerns about your case, all you have to do is call.
 Our clients get Jeff's cell phone number can call him directly any time.

 Learn more about the difference an experienced motorcycle accident attorney can make for you.
 Meet with Jeff for a free consultation.
-You can come to our Athens office, or Jeff can come to your house or any location that is convenient for you.
-Just call 903-677-JEFF (903-677-5333) or contact us online to schedule a time.
+You can come to our Athens, TX office, or Jeff can come to your house or any location that is convenient for you.
+Just call 903-677-5333 or contact us online to schedule a time.